-Checklist \bigcirc Have you identified all potential ignition sources?
-Have you identified all potential fuel sources?
-Have you identified all potential sources of oxygen?
-Have you made a note of your findings?
+- Have you identified all potential ignition sources? - Have you identified all potential fuel sources? - Have you identified all potential sources of oxygen? - Have you made a note of your findings?

-STEP 2 IDENTIFYING PEOPLE AT RISK
+STEP 2 IDENTIFY PEOPLE AT RISK

 As part of your fire risk assessment, you need to identify those at risk if there is a fire.
-To do this you need to identify where you have people working, either at permanent workstations or at occasional locations around the premises, and to consider who else may be at risk, such as customers, visiting contractors etc., and where these people are likely to be found.
+To do this you need to identify the occupants of the premises, e.g. guests, residents, people working, either at permanent workstations or at occasional locations around the premises, and to consider who else may be at risk, such as visitors, visiting contractors etc., and where these people are likely to be found.

-You must consider all the people who use the premsies but you should pay particular attention to people who may be especially at risk such as:
+You must consider all the people who use the premises but you should pay particular attention to people who may be especially at risk such as:

-- employees who work alone and/or in isolated areas, e.g. cleaners, security staff; - people who are unfamiliar with the premises, e.g. seasonal workers, contractors, visitors and customers; - people with disabilities or those who may have some other reason for not being able to leave the premises quickly, e.g. elderly customers or parents with children; - other persons in the immediate vicinity of the premises; and - people with language difficulties.
+- people asleep (who will be slow to respond and disorientated); - employees who work alone and/or in isolated areas, e.g. cleaners, maintenance staff, security staff, night staff; - people who are unfamiliar with the premises, e.g. guests, visitors, customers, seasonal staff, new staff and contractors; - unaccompanied children and young persons;

+- people with disabilities (including mobility impairment, or hearing or vision impairment etc.); - people who may have some other reason for not being able to leave the premises quickly, e.g. parents with children; - people who are sensorially impaired due to alcohol, drugs or medication; and - other people in the immediate vicinity of your premises.

 In evaluating the risk to people with disabilities you may need to discuss their individual needs with them.
-In larger buildings used extensively by the public you may need to seek professional advice.
+In larger premises used extensively by the public you may need to seek professional advice.